Facilities Master Planning (2023-2024)

 Component 2: Logical Project Outline

-Based on the Facilities Needs Assessment, including the input from the community, the District will work with DTA to develop and structure a list of future projects, for a possible upcoming building program.
+Based on the Facilities Needs Assessment, including the input from the community, the District worked with DTA to develop and structure a list of future projects, for a possible upcoming building program.

 This list of projects will be a tool that the District and the Board can use to determine what work should be done if and as funding becomes available over the next 10 years.